 Differentiation of Parts and Functions in Breathing (Patrons)

 Various positions, about half back-lying.
-Experiments designed to help you differentiate the various mechanisms of breathing, and to learn a fuller, more adaptable use of the diaphragm and ALL the ribs and surfaces of the torso.
-Uses what the Feldenkrais community calls “paradoxical breathing.”
+Paradoxical (“seesaw”) breathing experiments designed to help you differentiate the various mechanisms of breathing, and to learn a fuller, more adaptable use of the diaphragm and ALL the ribs and surfaces of the torso.

 Before you begin read this for practical tips and your responsibilities, and check out Comfort & Configuration below.